Guides and examples¶

 The Dovecot LDA would then deliver the mail after enquiring the sieve files.
 Alternatively mail can be delivered via LMTP protocol, which also supports sieve filtering (see section below).

 By default the Dovecot sieve plugin will store the user defined rules as

 ~/sieve/ folder.
 They can be managed directly

 via file system, by a mail client which supports the ManageSieve protocol

 Enable LMTP to deliver mails from Postfix¶

-LMTP is a reliable, scalable and secure protocol to deliver mails into local mail boxes.
+LMTP is a reliable, scalable and secure protocol to deliver mails into virtual mail boxes.
 It is implemented by Dovecot as an alternative to the Dovecot LDA and also supports most mail plugins, such as sieve filtering.

 It can be enabled by adding it to the

 dovecot_protocols list.
 E.g.:

 dovecot_protocols: [ 'imap', 'lmtp' ]